Bill Knott, executive editor

 Sandra Blackmer, assistant editor firstname.lastname@example.org

-Wilona Karimabadi, editorial and marketing director, Kidsview KarimabadiW@gc.adventist.org
+Wilona Karimabadi, assistant editor and Kidsview marketing director KarimabadiW@gc.adventist.org

-Rachel joined the Adventist Review staff in 2004.
-She assists the editor/executive publisher with management direction, relationships with publishing partners, and financial administration, as well as coordinating the translation and distribution of the annual Week of Prayer readings throughout the world church.
+Kim joined the Adventist Review Ministries staff in June 2015.
+She assists the editor/executive publisher with management direction, relationships with publishing partners, and financial administration.

 Marvene Thorpe-Baptiste, editorial assistant email@example.com